How Can a Home Care Worker Help Me?

 Yet, the type of respite care provided by home care agencies can allow day-to-day carers to enjoy crucial time away from their caring responsibilities.
 For some, this may mean more time to get chores done, or more time spent with their children.
 For others, it may mean the opportunity to re-start their career.

-Our team of professional care workers are able to offer a variety of different services, including adult and respite care, dementia care, and support for both adults and children with learning or physical disabilities.
+Our team of professional care workers are able to offer a variety of different services, including adult and respite care, dementia care, and support for both adults and children with physical or learning disabilities.
 Crucially, we will work with you to create a personalised care plan, which suits your needs and preferences.

 All of our care workers are fully-trained and complete a Care Certificate Course, ensuring they possess the right skills for the role, while our management team carry out regular checks and are always available to review the care being provided.
 You can book a free assessment through Abbots Care by clicking here.